rackerlabs/support-how-to/content/cloud-files/migrating-from-parse-to-rackspace.md

 ### Configure Your Certificate

 After Parse is running, you can configure a valid certificate within NGINX by modifying `/etc/nginx/conf.d/<your_url>.conf`, where `<your_url>` is replaced with the URL you provided when you deployed your Parse stack.

+Validate your ssl certificate with the following command:

+    nginx -t -c /etc/nginx/nginx.conf

 If you do not have a valid certificate, you can purchase one through Rackspace if you are hosting a physical server with us.
 Please contact your Account Manager or Rackspace Support with further questions.